 Adults Go to School for Personal Enrichment

+Not all students enrolled in postsecondary education are seeking a degree, however.
 According to data from the Pew Research Center, three-fourths of adults are personal learners.
+This also plays a large role in attendance status.
 People in this group often engage in learning activities simply to learn more about something they find interesting.
 This could be something they enjoy doing or something they know very little about.
-Many adult learners who enroll in a class at a community college do not expect to earn a certificate, a degree, or a qualification.
+Many adult learners who enroll in a class at a community college don’t expect to earn a certificate, a degree, or a qualification.
 They take a class for personal enrichment and simply hope to come away with an enhanced understanding of the subject.
-The study states, “80 percent of personal learners say they pursued knowledge in an area of personal interest because they wanted to learn something that would help them make their life more interesting and full.”
+The Pew study states, “80 percent of personal learners say they pursued knowledge in an area of personal interest because they wanted to learn something that would help them make their life more interesting and full.”

-A report from the American Association of Community Colleges suggests that potentially 41 percent of enrollment in community colleges is for noncredit classes.
+A 2020 report from the American Association of Community Colleges suggests that 47% of enrollment in community colleges is for noncredit classes.
 Community colleges offer a host of noncredit and low credit classes designed for personal enrichment.
-These classes are generally low cost and take place over a shorter time frame than full credit classes.
+These classes are generally low cost and take place over a shorter period than full credit classes.
 Central Oregon Community College for instance offers a number of classes in the Enrichment/Special Interest category.
-Classes such as Advanced Fly Fishing and Casting Techniques for the Deschutes River, Unmanned Aerial Systems, and Lunch and Learn in Sisters.
+Classes such as Human Nature: A Horse’s Perspective, Drip Irrigation Basics, and All-Star Summer Picnic Sides.

 Adults Go to School to Fulfill a Job Requirement

 Adults often continue their educations due to job requirements.
 The study from the Pew Research Center suggests that one-third of workers either take a class or pursue extra training annually, “in order to get a license or certification they need for a job.”
-This figure includes all age groups, occupations, and training environments including on the job and online training.
+This includes all age groups, occupations, and training environments including on the job and online training.
 For this group, the motivator is directly tied to an occupation.
-Although many of these people likely find satisfaction in cultivating knowledge about, and honing skills required to perform their jobs, continuing adult education is a work requirement for them.
+Although many of these people likely find satisfaction in cultivating knowledge about, and honing skills required to perform their jobs, for them continuing adult education is a work requirement.

 Many Oregon occupations have a certificate or license requirement.
 These certificates and licenses also commonly have a continuing education component that requires the holder to obtain a certain amount of continuing education credits prior to renewal, in order to maintain or improve job skills.
 The State of Oregon maintains a certification/license directory on the Oregon.gov website: Business Xpress License Directory.
 This directory lists certificates and licenses required for occupations in Oregon, along with fees, renewal periods, experience and education requirements, and any continuing education requirements.

-In Oregon, roughly 24 percent of workers over the age of 16 held a license that pertained to their job in 2015 and 2016.
-In the private sector, the highest percentage of license holders was in education and health services.
-Roughly 44 percent of workers in this industry held a license during the period.
+On average from 2017 to 2019 in Oregon, 23.6% of workers age 16 or older held a license to work in a specific occupation.
+The highest percentage of private-sector license holders was in the education and health services industry.
+Nearly 44.0% of workers in this industry held a license during the period.
 The majority of these workers are likely found in health care.
-In the broad occupational group, health care practitioners and technical occupations, 80 percent of workers held a license for the period.
+In the broad occupational group, health care practitioners and technical occupations, 76.1% of workers held a license during the period.
 This group of occupations includes physicians, surgeons, nurses, pharmacists, occupational therapists, paramedics, and numerous other health care occupations with a license requirement.
-More than half of all workers in health care support occupations held a license as well in 2015 and 2016.
+Almost half of all workers in health care support occupations held a license as well from 2017 to 2019.
 A license to work in a health care related occupation often requires continuing education in order to stay current on the latest procedures and practices.

-In the public sector, the highest percentage of license holders was in local government.
-Half of all local government workers held a license in 2015 and 2016.
+The highest percentage of public-sector license holders was in local government, with 43.0% holding a license from 2017 to 2019.
 This is likely driven by employment in primary and secondary schools.
 Elementary, middle school, and high school teachers must hold a license and meet professional development standards of continuing education in order for license renewal.
 There are also many nonteaching licenses required for jobs in education such as bus driver, counselor, and social worker.